 This guide explains how to invest and choose stocks for investment.
 It doesn’t explain how to think, though.
 There is some minimal decision-making you’ll have to do for yourself (a finger to click “Buy” won’t move by itself, you know).
 So, here’s a step-by-step guide on where to find things, what to pay attention to, and how to use the information you see, to best serve your investment objectives.
 Let’s get going.

-- Open the app.
+- Open trading application.
 At the bottom, you’ll see the menu bar with four icons in a row.
 Tap the second one from the left – the one that looks like a magnifying glass – and it will take you to the Discovery area.

 - In the Discovery area, you’ll see the search bar.
 Type the name of a stock or an asset you want to find out about.